 Angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
 It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more can confirm that an artery to the front of the spinal cord is blocked, but it is usually unnecessary.

 When possible, the cause (such as aortic dissection or polyarteritis nodosa) is treated, but otherwise, treatment focuses on relieving symptoms and managing complications, especially when paralysis and spinal cord dysfunction do not resolve in the first few days and become permanent.

-Because breathing can be affected, therapy to help prevent pneumonia Chest Physical Therapy Respiratory therapists use several different techniques to help treat lung disease, including Postural drainage Suctioning Breathing exercises The choice of therapy is based on the underlying... read more from developing may be necessary.
+Because breathing can be affected, therapy to help prevent pneumonia Chest Physical Therapy Chest physical therapy uses mechanical techniques, such as chest percussion, postural drainage, and vibration, to help clear secretions from the lungs.
+Respiratory therapists use several different... read more from developing may be necessary.
 Such therapy includes deep breathing exercises, postural drainage (positioning the person so that gravity helps drain secretions from the lungs), and suctioning (inserting a small plastic tube through the nose and into the windpipe to gently suck out secretions).

 Physical therapy Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
 It can improve joint and muscle function, helping... read more and occupational therapy Occupational Therapy (OT) Occupational therapy, a component of rehabilitation, is intended to enhance a person's ability to do basic self-care activities, useful work, and leisure activities.
 These activities include... read more can help preserve muscle function.